JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 #> 3     7    4
 ```

-All of the conversion is handled by V8 internally with jsonlite as demonstrated in the previous chapter.
-We can confirm that the data frame was converted to a list rowwise; using `JSON.stringify` to display how the object is stored in V8.
+All of the conversion is handled by V8 internally with jsonlite, as demonstrated in the previous chapter.
+We can confirm that the data frame was converted to a list row-wise; using `JSON.stringify` to display how the object is stored in V8.

 ```r